Blendify/blender-manual/trunk/blender_docs/manual/about/introduction.rst

 Communication
 =============

-Communication is a very important step of community development.
+Communication is a very important step in community development.
 Before you make any edits that are not simple and plainly justified (for example, moving folders around), you should verify with a manual maintainer that your contribution is along the community's vision for the manual.
-This ensures best use of your time and good will as it is otherwise possible that, for some reason, your changes will conflict and be rejected or need time-consuming review.
+This ensures the best use of your time and good will as it is otherwise possible that, for some reason, your changes will conflict and be rejected or need time-consuming review.
 For example, another person may be already working on the section you wish to change, the section may be scheduled for deletion or to be updated according to a planned change to Blender.

 Manual maintainers and the general community can also point to areas that are in need of big or small changes.
-Communicating early and frequently is key to have a productive environment, to not waste people's effort and to attain a better Blender manual as a result.
+Communicating early and frequently is the key to have a productive environment, to not waste people's effort and to attain a better Blender manual as a result.

 Most communication happens on mailing lists, IRC chat and the bug and patch trackers.